-Practical experience with major forms of technical communication used in professional fields related to science, business, English, mass communication, sport management, and religion.
-It will introduce students to the rhetorical principles and documentation practices necessary for writing effective professional communications, such as letters, reports, instructions, and proposals.
+Practical experience with major forms of technical communication used in professional fields related to science, business, education, English, mass communication, nursing, sport management, and religion.
+It will introduce students to the rhetorical principles and documentation practices necessary for writing effective professional communication, such as résumés, letters, reports, instructions, proposals, infographics, and websites.